energietransitie/needforheat-living-room-module-firmware/README.md

-# Twomes CO₂ meter
+# Twomes CO₂ Monitor firmware
+This repository contains the firmware and pointers to binary releases for the CO₂ Monitor.

-This repository contains the firmware and binary releases for two variants of CO₂ meters for the Twomes project, which differ only in the way they their send their data via the [Twomes API](https://github.com/energietransitie/twomes-backoffice-api) to a [Twomes server](https://github.com/energietransitie/twomes-backoffice-server), either directly or indirectly:
+This repository contains the firmware and binary releases for two variants of CO₂ monitors for the Twomes project, which differ only in the way they their send their data via the [Twomes API](https://github.com/energietransitie/twomes-backoffice-api) to a [Twomes server](https://github.com/energietransitie/twomes-backoffice-server), either directly or indirectly:
 * a full-blown Twomes CO₂ measurement device that sends measurement data directly;
-* a satellite Twomes CO₂ measurement device that sends its data indirectly, via a [Twomes P1-gateway](https://github.com/energietransitie/twomes-p1-port-logger-gateway);
+* ~~a satellite Twomes CO₂ measurement device that sends its data indirectly, via a [Twomes P1-gateway](https://github.com/energietransitie/twomes-p1-port-logger-gateway);~~ (deprecated; see [Twomes Room Monitor Module firmware](https://github.com/energietransitie/twomes-room-monitor-firmware))

 ## Table of contents
 * [General info](#general-info)